robbiekruszynski/ETHGas_Docs/docs/validators/deposits.md

 ## Notes

 - Follow the official Technical Integration for latest addresses and guidance
-- For API usage and copy/paste examples, see: https://developers.ethgas.com/#change-log
+- For API usage and copy/paste examples, see the API endpoints below.

 ## Related